 - A one-page draft budget

 - A description of the mandatory institutional cost share for this project, and of how this cost share would be met [if known]

 - Bios for the PI and co-PIs.
 These should be in the format of the funding entity to which you will be ultimately submitting

-These components should be combined and submitted as a single PDF file.
-Submissions are due by 5 p.m. central time on the internal dateline date given in The Funding Connection.
+The components required for a limited submission should be combined and submitted as a single PDF file.
+Submissions are due by 5 p.m. central time on the internal deadline date given in The Funding Connection.

 To help determine if there is enough interest in a limited submission to assemble a review panel, ORSP may first require a notification prior to requesting a preproposal.
 This notification should consist of a working title and a list of collaborators.
 It is due via email@example.com at 5:00 p.m. central time on the internal deadline given in The Funding Connection.